CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnection.md

 ```

 ### -Epg
-Application EPG name for this connection.
+Application EPG Name of this connection.

 ```yaml
 Type: string